snyk-labs/kubernetes-goof/DEMOFLOW.md

 SLIDE 24 kube-system namespace

 Note that none of our other tokens let us do this, this is the kube-system namespace where the control plane for the entire cluster is running.
 We can also see the nodes, which is very useful to us, and we can find out where all of our kube-system pods are running.

+`kubectl describe pod etcd-kind-control-plane -n kube-system`

+Note where the etcd cluster is running

 However ...

 ```console
 kubectl run -i --tty busybox --image=busybox --restart=Never -- sh